shubham1o1/html-css/3. CSS Basics/README.md

 ```

 ### Naming Conventions:
-- Dont name classes by their properties such as gree-heading.
+- Dont name classes by their properties such as green-heading.
 Later if you want to change it, there will be confusion.
 - Name it with something such as primary-heading, secondary-heading and so on.
 - Name should fit with change.